bilunsun/HearingAId/README.md

 ```

 ## Raspberry Pi 4 Setup

-Primary challenge encountered is the installation of Pytorch.
+Primary challenge encountered is the installation of Pytorch and Torch Audio.

+### PyTorch Build

 To install Pytorch, I built it from the pytorch repo, because the architecture of the Pi 4 is `aarch64`, and there are no available wheels for this architecture from pip.

 To install PyTorch from scratch, you will need a minimum of 5.5 GB of RAM (swap + real memory) with the settings below.
 If parts of the build fail, try reducing the number of jobs to 1 or 2.
 Ensure that you are also running a version of Python that will be compatible with the other packages - 3.8 is the latest recommended version.
 3.9 and 3.10 may have compatibility issues with certain packages that we will use.
 The suggested method for handling multiple Python versions is to use `pyenv`.
 To install `pyenv`, use: